 Salary, Job Growth and Related Fields

-The average salary of zoologists and animal biologists is approximately $55,000 per year.
-The lowest 10% earned less than $33,500 per year.
+The average salary of zoologists and animal biologists is $60,520 per year.
 The primary employer of zoologists and animal biologists is the federal government through research grants.
 The obtaining of available grant money is competitive due to the large number of proposals put forward by individuals or groups in a given year, and competition is expected to be higher as the number of PhDs awarded increase each year.
 Because the grants are typically long term and budgeted for in the year the grant is awarded, grantees are less affected by recession than other professions.
 Individuals working in non-research positions but employed by local, state or federal governments are subject to budgetary constraints in a given year.
 Those who work in the private sector typically earn higher and have greater job security.